Pipe-Bomb/server/README.md

 | [Chromaprint](https://github.com/pipe-bomb/chromaprint-plugin) | Generates AcoustID Chromaprints for each track |
 | [MusicBrainz](https://github.com/pipe-bomb/musicbrainz-plugin) | Retrieves track, artist & album metadata from MusicBrainz.
 Requires [Chromaprint](https://github.com/pipe-bomb/chromaprint-plugin) for tracks that don't have MusicBrainz audio tags built in |

+## Searching for Plugins

+The [Pipe Bomb Community](https://github.com/pipe-bomb-community) organisation maintains a [list of official and community plugins](https://github.com/Pipe-Bomb-Community#plugins).

 ## Developing a Plugin

 The plugins listed above are a great place to start understanding how Pipe Bomb's internals work.
 To make a new plugin, create a directory inside your server's `plugins` directory.